aisingapore/PeekingDuck/docs/use_cases/zone_counting.md

 - output.screen
 ```

-**1. Object Detection Model**
+**1. Object Detection Node**

-By default, we are using the Yolov4-tiny model for object detection, set to detect people.
-Depending on the device you're using, you might want to switch to the more accurate Yolov4 model, or even the Effecientdet model that is include in our repo.
-For more information in how adjust the yolo node, checkout the [Yolo configurable parameters](../models/yolo.md#configurable-parameters).
-For more information on Efficientdet detection model in PeekingDuck, check out the [node glossary](node_glossary.md).
+By default, the node uses the Yolov4-tiny model for object detection, set to detect people.
+To use more accurate models, you can try the [Yolov4 model](../models/yolo.md), or the [EfficientDet model](../models/efficientdet.md) that is included in our repo.
+More information on the object detection node can be found in the [node glossary](node_glossary.md).

 **2. Bottom Midpoint Node**

 The bottom midpoint node is called by including `heuristic.bbox_to_btm_midpoint` in the run config declaration.
 This outputs all the bottom midpoints of all detected bounding boxes.
 The node has no configurable parameters

+**3. Zone Counting Node**

+The zone counting node is called by including `heuristic.zone_count` in the run config declaration.
+This uses the bottom midpoints of all detected bounding boxes an outputs the number of object counts in each specified zone.
+The node configurable parameters can be found below.

-**3. Adjusting Nodes**
+**4. Adjusting Nodes**

-The zone counting detections depend on the configuration set in the object detection models, such as the type of object to detect, etc. As such, please see the [Yolo node documentation](../models/yolo.md) or the [Efficientdet node documentation]() for adjustable behaviours that can influence the result of the zone counting node.
+The zone counting detections depend on the configuration set in the object detection models, such as the type of object to detect, etc. As such, please see the [Yolo node documentation](../models/yolo.md) or the [Efficientdet node documentation](../models/efficientdet.md) for adjustable behaviours that can influence the result of the zone counting node.

 With regards to the zone counting node, some common node behaviours for the zone counting node that you might need to adjust are:
 - `resolution`: If you are planning to use fractions to set the coordinates for the area of the zone, the resolution should be set to the image/video/livestream resolution used.